-By investing in this programme, the Eleva Foundation will contribute to the goal of reducing new-born deaths in Tanzania by 40 per cent.
-Tanzania currently has one of the highest child mortality rates in the world, with one in twenty children dying before they reach their fifth birthday.
+By investing in this programme, the Eleva Foundation is contributing to the goal of reducing new-born deaths in Tanzania by 40 per cent.
+Tanzania has one of the highest child mortality rates in the world, with one in twenty children dying before they reach their fifth birthday.

-Solar-Powered Piped Water Systems in Zimbabwe: £319,244
+Solar-Powered Piped Water Systems in Zimbabwe: £181,070 (already disclosed last year among the £319.244)